nixworks/public/news/2016/04/26/README.md

 BERLIN (AP) — Germany&#039;s foreign minister has expressed regret over the fact that his country&#039;s diplomats failed for years to act on abuses at a secretive German colony in Chile.
 For three decades from 1961 onward the enclave…

 ### [The United States deploys F-22 Raptor fighter jets to Romania's RoAF 86th Air Base, near the Black Sea, in a show of strength and cooperation against Russia.
 "The United States and Romania enjoy a very strong partnership," said Hans G. Klemm, the United States Ambassador to Romania. ](/news/2016/04/26/the-united-states-deploys-f-22-raptor-fighter-jets-to-romania-s-roaf-86th-air-base-near-the-black-sea-in-a-show-of-strength-and-cooperatio.md)
-_Context: Black Sea, F-22 Raptor, Hans G. Klemm, RoAF 86th Air Base, Romania, Romania–United States relations, Russia, United States, United States Ambassador to Romania_
+_Context: Black Sea, F-22 Raptor, Hans G. Klemm, RoAF 86th Air Base, Romania, Romania-United States relations, Russia, United States, United States Ambassador to Romania_

 ### [The Supreme Court of Papua New Guinea rules that Australia's detention of asylum seekers on Manus Island breaches the right to personal liberty under the constitution. ](/news/2016/04/26/the-supreme-court-of-papua-new-guinea-rules-that-australia-s-detention-of-asylum-seekers-on-manus-island-breaches-the-right-to-personal-libe.md)
 Papua New Guinea&#039;s Supreme Court rules Australia&#039;s detention of asylum seekers on Manus Island is illegal.